Building preservation and traditional working techniques

 Curriculum and examination regulations

-The study plan provides an overview of the structure of the degree program.
+The study plan ( combined and full-time variants) provides an overview of the structure of the degree program.
 The module handbook provides information on the content of the individual modules.
-The study and examination regulations form the legal basis of the degree program.
+The study and examinations regulations form the legal basis of the degree program.
 If you have any questions about the content of the course, please contact the course director Prof. Benedikt Buchmüller.